mkim6993/TripHub/README.md

 MinSung:
 I like eating fruit.
 Fruit are sweetie.
 No cavity.
 Good in the morning, good at noon, right into my mouth.

+Hirochen:
+Hi there!
+I have two cats one named Taro and another one named Nezha.